ArctosDB/documentation-wiki/_how_to/How-To-Catalog-Fossil-Material.markdown

   * fossil imprint:	found in silt or clay, like the mold or impression fossils, but they leave behind just a two-dimensional imprint
   * fossil mold, external:	formed when a plant or animal decays completely but leaves behind an external impression of itself, like a hollow mold; no organic material is present and the organism itself is not copied
   * fossil mold, internal: formed when a plant or animal is filled in with sediment and then decays completely, leaving behind an internal impression of itself; no organic material is present and the organism itself is not copied

+  **Coprolites**
+  Coprolites are fossilized feces, a special kind of trace fossil.
+Rather than using the part "trace fossil" for these, we recommend the use of the part "coprolite".

 ### Replicas